 Mount as read-only media - mount Amazon S3 Bucket in a read-only mode.

 Enable Win32 Attributes Emulation - turn on to enable emulation of file Last Modification Time, Creation Time, Last Access Time and File Attributes.

-Be careful when enabling this option for buckets that contain large number of files.
+Think twice before enabling this option for buckets that contain large number of files, performance could be at risk.
 Additional request will be sent for an each file to obtain attributes.
-File information caching is recommended when using this option.
+Enabling File information caching is also recommended when using this option.